rodortega/adbcalculator/README.md

 2. Sorts transactions chronologically
 3. For each date with multiple transactions, uses the last (end-of-day) balance
 4. Creates a complete date range for the calculation period
-5. Fills missing dates with 0 balance
+5. Fills missing dates by carrying forward the previous day's balance
-6. Sums all daily balances (including zero-balance days)
+6. Sums all daily balances
 7. Divides by the total number of days in the period

 ## License